Hamburger: Mongolia

+Pakistan

+In Pakistan, apart from in American fast food chains, burgers can be found in stalls near shopping areas.
+The best known is the "shami burger".
+This is made from "shami kebab", made by mixing lentils and minced lamb.

 Turkey

 In Turkey, in addition to the internationally familiar offerings, numerous localized variants of the hamburger may be found, such as the Islak Burger (lit.
-'Wet-Burger'), which is a beef slider doused in seasoned tomato sauce and steamed inside a special glass chamber, and has its origins in the Turkish fast food retailer Kizilkayalar.
+'Wet-Burger'), which is a beef slider doused in seasoned tomato sauce and steamed inside a special glass chamber, and has its origins in the Turkish fast food retailer Kızılkayalar.
 Other variations include lamb burgers and offal-burgers, which are offered by local fast food businesses and global chains alike, such as McDonald's and Burger King.
 Almost all major fast food chains deliver.